kytos/documentation/tutorials/napps/create_your_napp.rst

 .. code-block:: bash

-  $ sudo kytos napps install tutorial/heloworld
+  $ kytos napps install tutorial/helloworld
+  INFO  NApp tutorial/helloworld:
+  INFO    Searching local NApp...
+  INFO    Found and installed.
+  INFO    Enabling...
+  INFO    Enabled.

 ..
 NOTE:: This will try to get this NApp from your current directory, then install it into your system.
 This NApp will also be enable.